 Individual life insurance is most often purchased to insure one life.
 Some individual policies may include additional lives (typically children) through a policy rider.

 Individual life insurance can be temporary (for example, term) to cover a certain number of years; or permanent (for example, whole or universal life), which is intended to provide lifetime coverage.
 Permanent policies typically have a savings element that is referred to as a cash value.
 The cash value of a policy accumulates over time as premiums are paid.
 For both temporary and permanent forms, individuals usually must go through a health assessment (underwriting) to determine coverage eligibility and cost.

 With individual life insurance, unlike with group life insurance, the individual controls the policy and chooses the coverage amount, term (if applicable), and any optional extra coverage (riders).
 Typically, an individual policy stays in force as long as the owner continues to pay the premium, or if there is enough of a cash value in the policy to sustain it.

 The chart below details some of the major differences between group and individual life insurance.
 Understanding these differences will help you see how each type of insurance might help play a role in your own financial plan.

 Weighing the pros and cons

-Typically, for people who do not pass preferred underwriting guidelines for individual coverage, group life insurance is an attractive option.
-Purchasing additional coverage—beyond what is provided as an employee benefit at group rates—will help these individuals meet their full life insurance need.
-But that may require an individual medical exam, which may prohibit coverage at a potentially favorable group rate.
+Typically, group life insurance can be an attractive option, particularly for people who may not pass preferred underwriting guidelines for individual coverage.
+Purchasing additional coverage—beyond what is paid for and provided by the employer—will help these individuals meet their full life insurance need.
+However, that may require an individual medical exam, which may prohibit coverage at a potentially favorable group rate.

-Alternatively, for individuals who are in favorable health and meet the preferred underwriting guidelines for individual coverage, it will likely be in their best interests to meet their full life insurance needs with an individual policy, because their health status may qualify them for more favorable pricing than the employer's group rate.
+Alternatively, for individuals who are in favorable health and meet the preferred underwriting guidelines for individual coverage, it may be in their best interests to meet their full life insurance needs with an individual policy, because their health status may qualify them for more favorable pricing than offered by the employer's group rate.